mongodb/specifications/source/enumerate-collections.rst

 Getting Collection Names
 ~~~~~~~~~~~~~~~~~~~~~~~~
-Drivers MAY implement a MongoClient method that returns an iterable of strings,
+Drivers MAY implement a MongoClient method that returns an Iterable of strings,
 where each string corresponds to a collection name.
 This method SHOULD be named
 ``listCollections``.